Introduction to Steam Train Physics

 BP = Boiler Pressure (gauge pressure - psi)

 C = factor to account for losses in the engine, typically values between 0.7 and 0.85 were used by different manufacturers and railway companies.
-The C constant can also vary depending upon what the maximum cutoff value of the locomotive is - see this
+The C constant can also vary depending upon what the maximum cutoff value of the locomotive is - see this page for a more detailed explanation.

 Factor of Adhesion